quixio/quix-streams/docs/read.md

 !!! tip

 	The conversions from [ParameterData](#parameter-data-format) to Pandas DataFrames have an intrinsic cost overhead.
-For high-performance models using Pandas DataFrames, you probably want to use the `on_read_pandas` event provided by the SDK, which is optimized for doing as few conversions as possible.
+For high-performance models using Pandas DataFrames, you should use the `on_read_pandas` event provided by the SDK, which is optimized for doing as few conversions as possible.

 ## Reading Events

-EventData is the formal class in the SDK which represents an Event data packet in memory.
-EventData is meant to be used for time series data coming from sources that generate data at irregular intervals or without a defined structure.
+`EventData` is the formal class in the SDK which represents an Event data packet in memory. `EventData` is meant to be used for time-series data coming from sources that generate data at irregular intervals or without a defined structure.

 ### Event Data format

-EventData consists of a record with a Timestamp, an EventId and an EventValue.
+`EventData` consists of a record with a `Timestamp`, an `EventId` and an `EventValue`.

-You should imagine a list of Event Data instances as a simple table of three columns where the Timestamp is the first column of that table and the EventId and EventValue are the second and third columns.
+You should imagine a list of `EventData` instances as a simple table of three columns where the `Timestamp` is the first column of that table and the `EventId` and `EventValue` are the second and third columns, as shown in the following table:

 | Timestamp | EventId     | EventValue                 |
 | --------- | ----------- | -------------------------- |